Izin/halo-pc-2k19/README.md

 ### Linux

  - [p7zip](http://p7zip.sourceforge.net/).
-Some Linux distributions may already include the ability to open .7z archives without any additional software installation.
+Some Linux distributions may already include the ability to open .7z archives without any additional software installation

 ## Warning about Third-party software